sudarshan87-wab/documentation/content/developer/tutorials/server_framework_101/05_firstui.rst

 Chapter 5: Finally, Some UI To Play With
 ========================================

-Now that we've created our new :doc:`model <03_basicmodel>` and its corresponding :doc:`access rights <04_securityintro>`, it is time to interact with the user interface.

-At the end of this chapter, we will have created a couple of menus in order to access a default list and form view.

 Data Files (XML)
 ================

 **Reference**: the documentation related to this topic can be found in :ref:`reference/data`.

-In :doc:`04_securityintro`, we added data through a CSV file.
+In 04_securityintro, we added data through a CSV file.
 The CSV format is convenient when the data to load has a simple format.
 When the format is more complex (e.g. load the structure of a view or an email template), we use the XML format.
 For example, this